 - National Teaching Fellow, £50,000 (2004)

-Kirsten’s research ranges across a number of distinct and diverse disciplines including:
+Kirsten’s research ranges across many distinct and diverse disciplines::

-Her PhD research focused upon the the role and representation of fictitious brand icons on international food packaging – and notably the fictitious commercial home economist and the iconic Betty Crocker.
-Her research braided a number of discipline perspectives and approaches including Culinary Studies, Narratology, Folklore/Fakelore, Marketing, Branding and Cultural Studies.
-She has presented at numerous conference including the Culinary Historians of Canada conference, 2010 and the International Society for Contemporary Legend Research, Nova Scotia, 2010.
+Her PhD focus – the the role & representation of fictitious brand icons on international food packaging – and notably the fictitious commercial home economist and the iconic Betty Crocker.
+Her research braided a number of discipline perspectives & approaches including Culinary Studies, Narratology, Folklore, Marketing, Branding and Cultural Studies.
+She has presented at numerous conference e.g. Culinary Historians of Canada conference, 2010 & the International Society for Contemporary Legend Research, Nova Scotia, 2010.

-Kirsten’s research into flock – currently towards the first ever book on Flock includes her work with the European Flock Association and flock consultancy work and research.
-Her research created, working with co-curator P. Langdown, the world’s first flock exhibition – Flockage: the flock phenomenon at the Russell-Cotes Art Gallery and Museum, Bournemouth Jan. – Sept.2008 with accompanying symposiium at Hotel Miramar.
-The exhibition secured Arts Council funding and was awarded the Textile Society’s Museum/Repository Award.
+Kirsten’s research into flock includes Flock! exhibition, Bournemouth University, 2020; work with the European Flock Association and flock consultancy work.
+Her research created (with co-curator P. Langdown) the world’s first flock exhibition – Flockage: the flock phenomenon at the Russell-Cotes Art Gallery & Museum, Bournemouth Jan – Sept.
+2008 with accompanying symposiium, Hotel Miramar.
+The exhibition secured Arts Council funding and the Textile Society’s Museum/Repository Award.
 The exhibition showcased over 30 international designers, artists and manufacturers.
-Kirsten was invited and funded to present at the European Flock Association’s Annual Conference, Berlin, 2009.
+Kirsten was funded to present at the European Flock Association’s Annual Conference, Berlin, 2009.
 Kirsten is co-founder of the Flock Friendly Group (FFG).

 Kirsten’s research into Kitsch and Taste; Plastics; and Postwar Popular Design has resulted in numerous conference papers, articles, and exhibitions internationally.

-Kirsten’s pedagogic research includes: Object-based learning & teaching; Posters as Tools for Learning; Signature Pedagogies; Problem-Based Learning; Role Play; HE Design Collections; Excellence and Fellowships.
+Kirsten’s pedagogic research includes: Object-based learning; Posters as Tools for Learning; Signature Pedagogies; Problem-Based Learning; Role Play; HE Design Collections; Excellence and Fellowships.
 Her research has resulted in many international conference papers, workshops & published articles internationally.
 Kirsten is invited speaker at the CHEAD, Design History Society ‘Object Matters’ event at the Design Museum, Sept.
 2019.

 Kirsten’s research into Graphic Design and Design History created her home institution’s unique registered museum and numerous conference papers and teaching materials.
-Her work with the museum has resulted in numerous exhibitions, events and collaborative projects with other museums, universities, organisations and schools.
+Her work with the museum has resulted in many exhibitions, events and collaborative projects with museums, universities, organisations and schools.

 In 2015 Kirsten successfully undertook Part One of the PhD Supervisors programme at UAL